BA(Hons) Accounting and Finance (Top Up)

 It is home to the Bloomberg Trading Suite, providing access to real-time trading data and the industry-standard financial research database.
 The suite is used across a number of modules to develop real-world skills recognised in the investment industry.

 In our specialist library, business librarians manage vast collections of hard copy and online resources to support your learning and research.
 You can attend workshops and study skills sessions to develop your information skills.
-The Faculty Academic Success Centre provides one-to-one and group study skills support.
+The College Academic Success Centre provides one-to-one and group study skills support.

 Learn more about UWE Bristol's facilities and resources.